 The following courses are required: REF 601 (or equivalent), MUS 702 (or equivalent), MED 755, 825, 826, and 898.
 The remaining course work will be determined by the candidate's Qualifying Examination, his or her interests, and the counsel of the major professor and Graduate advisory committee.
-In planning this program, the following minimum distribution of graduate courses (including master's degree work) is required: Thirty (30) semester hours in music education, nine (9) semester hours in music history and literature, nine (9) semester hours in music cheory, nine (9) semester hours in professional education, three (3) semesters in studio performance study, and the remainder of the program in approved electives.
+In planning this program, the following minimum distribution of graduate courses (including master's degree work) is required: Thirty (30) semester hours in music education, nine (9) semester hours in music theory, nine (9) semester hours in music charcy and literature, nine (9) semester hours in studio performance study, and the remainder of the program in approved electives.
 A 3.0 GPA is required for graduation.
 Although this Bulletin states that eighty-four (84) semester hours are required for doctoral degrees, it should be clearly understood that some candidates will be unable to receive a degree on the basis of this minimum.
 The distinction implied by the degree and the traditions related to it require comprehensive knowledge and demonstration of a high degree of proficiency in the major field and related areas of study as well as the ability to conduct advanced research.